 This list is organized by topic and includes activities and sights in both the US and Canada, so grab your passport and get ready to start exploring.

 Although I’d like to say I have personally experienced all of the things on this list, it may take a few more years.
 So please use this post as a guide and know I can’t personally guarantee your experience for all listed activities.

 This post is a working directory, so if you have any suggestions for fun things to do in the Thousand Islands, please share them in the comment section below.
-I’ll be updating this post often as I learn about more exciting things to do in the Thousand Islands.
+I’ll be updating this post as I learn more about all the exciting things to do in the Thousand Islands.